PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 Your PMF score is the percentage of "very disappointed" responses out of the total number of responses.

-For example, let's say you survey `100` people. `50` people respond with "very disappointed", your PMF score would be '50 / 100 = 50%`.
+For example, let's say you survey `100` people. `50` people respond with "very disappointed", your PMF score would be `50 / 100 = 50%`.

 ### What is a good PMF score?

 Based on his research of 100+ startups, Ellis believes 40% answering "very disappointed" is a strong signal of product-market fit.
 The more responses you get, the more reliable the signal.

-Ellis recommend a minimum of 30 responses is before the survey becomes directionally useful, and that 100+ responses is ideal.
+Ellis recommend a minimum of 30 responses before the survey becomes directionally useful, and that 100+ responses is ideal.

 ### Drawbacks of PMF surveys

 Calcuating your PMF score is not enough.
-You need to follow up with your users by asking more survey questions or conducting interviews.
-Then, the *real* insights come from segmenting their answers based on how disappointed they would be if they could no longer use your product.
+The *real* insights come from segmenting your users based on their response, and then asking follow-up questions – either in a [survey](/surveys) or by [conducting interviews](/product-engineers/interview-snapshot-guide).

-Here are five follow-up questions you can ask:
+Here are five follow-up questions you should ask:

 1. Why did you select this answer? (after responding to the main survey question)